 For the MLA style of citation, there are two places where you will include a reference to your sources:

-2. In a WORKS CITED list at the end of your essay.
-The entries in your WORKS CITED list must be entered in a specific format depending on your source material.
+Location 2: Place complete citations in their proper formats in a WORKS CITED list at the end of your essay.
+The entries in your WORKS CITED list must be entered in a specific format depending on the source material.

 See below for useful information on parenthetical references and how to set up your WORKS CITED list.